 Venture capitalists have a keen understanding of this concept: they invest where there is growing demand.

 Pro tip: Beyond Google Trends (and other web analytics tools), pay attention to media coverage and public interest in your field.
-This insight helps in tailoring your content and marketing strategies to current and upcoming demands.
+These signals can help you spot whether demand is growing, fading or changing direction.

 Focus on:

-1. Primary Keywords: These are ‘holy grail’ to many.
-However, you don’t want to ‘carry all eggs in one basket’.
+- Primary Keywords: These are ‘holy grail’ to many.
+However, you do not want to put all your eggs in one basket.

 So do we do all of this to find out how much traffic will we get?
 That’s just the first KPI.

-The second one is to estimate how you can monetize on these trends.
+The second one is to estimate how you can monetise on these trends.

-Trend analysis that doesn’t link traffic volumes with profits is – incomplete.
+Trend analysis that does not connect traffic volume with profit is incomplete.

 2. Competitor Research